oduwsdl/raintale/docs/source/templates.rst

 .. note::

     If a Raintale preference is used in a template, it is no longer a valid Jinja2 template and will only work with Raintale.
+Jinja2 filters do not yet work with Raintale.

 .. note::